Transcript from a meeting with James Eaton on 24 June, 2017

 James: Unbearable.
 It’s unbearable.

-James: Yes.
-Great.
-Here you are.
-Here you are.
-Here – You – Are.
+James: Great.
+Here—You—Are.
 Right here.
 Allowing this to come.

-Q: I feel about this big (the size of a small child).
+Q: I feel about this big (indicates the size of a small child).

 James: Yes, really.
-Absolutely.
 That’s what this is.
-Connecting to that energy that was frozen out in childhood, that was too much to face at the time, that was too overwhelming, that got buried deep in the body.
+You’re connecting to that energy that was frozen out in childhood, that was too much to face at the time, that was too overwhelming, that got buried deep in the body.
 That split off part wants to be heard, wants to be allowed, integrated.
-Yes.
-So we’re allowing it to speak, allowing it to be seen.
+So you’re allowing it to speak, allowing it to be seen.